-Ever since we arrived home from New Zealand, I have been making up for lost time with friends and family by scheduling about 1.2 million happy hours, coffee dates, brunches, lunches and dinners galore to catch up with everyone.
+Ever since we arrived home from our trip to New Zealand a few weeks, I’ve been making up for lost time with friends in Kansas City by scheduling about 1.2 million happy hours, coffee dates, brunches, lunches and dinners galore to catch up with everyone.
 Which has been awesome, and much-needed, because I miss my people so much when I’m away.
-But after an uber-social week, after what was also an uber-social vacation, I realized it was also high time to recharge my introverted batteries.
+But after an uber-social few weeks, after what was also an uber-social vacation, I realized it was also high time to recharge my introverted batteries.

 So this weekend, I did just that.